 Country Programme: Syria

-Base: East of North East Syria (NES), with frequent travels across NES
+Base: North East Syria (NES), with frequent travels across NES

 Type of job: full time and paid

 Duration of contract: 6 months with possible extension

 Line Manager: LEARN Consortium Deputy Chief of Party (DCOP) (administrative management provided by the People in Need (PIN) Area Director for NES)

 PIN delivers assistance in NES addressing the needs of IDPs and hosting communities in several sectors such as food security, livelihoods, shelter, protection, education and WASH.
 PIN is a well-established organization in NES with several field offices, direct implementation and more than 400 employees.
 The main office is in Erbil and provides support services to field teams inside Syria.
 PIN’s contribution to the Syria humanitarian response is amongst the largest, with an annual turnover of over $35 million across Syria and funding from humanitarian donors including ECHO, BHA, ENI, SDC.